FudaWiki/fudawiki-files/hanafuda/games/suhara-bana.md

 # Setup

-Game setup involves **choosing a dealer** [親 - おや, oya], **shuffling the deck**, and **distributing the initial cards**.
+Game setup involves **distributing the initial points**, **choosing a dealer** [親 - おや, oya], **shuffling the deck**, and **distributing the initial cards**.

 Unlike many hanafuda games, Suhara-bana does not stop when 12 rounds have been played; the round indicator resets to January, and the game continues. **The game ends only if a player runs out of the stones after the futa-moto has already been borrowed.**

+## Distributing the Initial Points
+Each player starts with one full plate of stones, **containing 11 white stones and 6 black stones** (at this time, the plate is worth 250 points).

+The two extra plate of stones are set aside on the table.

 ## Choosing the Dealer
 Each player draws a card from the deck, and the player with the earliest month becomes the dealer.
 In the event of a tie, the highest-ranked card within the month is considered the earliest.
 If there is still a tie, then the players re-draw.